-- there are 592,012 PEGI Shares already issued for which the five-year lock-up period provided for in article L. 3332-25 of the French Labor Code will not have expired before the closing date of the Offer, taking into account its indicative timetable (the "PEGI Unavailable Shares"); they may therefore not be tendered to the Offer (subject to the early release provisions of the French Labor code).
+- 335,922 PEGI Shares are freely transferable before the closing of the Offer, and their holders may tender such PEGI Shares to the Offer: - there are 587,063 PEGI Shares already issued for which the five-year lock-up period provided for in article L. 3332-25 of the French Labor Code will not have expired before the closing date of the Offer, taking into account its indicative timetable (the "PEGI Unavailable Shares"); it may therefore not be tendered to the Offer (subject to the early release provisions of the French Labor code).